AuthorizeNet/accept-sdk-android/README.md

-# Accept Android SDK
+# Authorize.Net Accept Mobile SDK for Android

-This SDK is Android version of [Accept JS](http://developer.authorize.net/api/reference/features/acceptjs.html).
-This SDK is used to fetch token for a given Payment Information.
+   ****THIS IS A PRE-RELEASE SDK - NOT CURRENTLY AVAILABLE FOR PRODUCTION USAGE****

+This SDK allows mobile developers to provide credit card payment functionality within their Android applications without having to pass sensitive card data back to their application backend servers.

 ## Contents